For Moodle 3.2

 - Now either drag and drop the new file you wish to upload (you will need IE10 or above or Chrome/Firefox browsers) or you can upload by clicking the top left Add... icon within the Select files section.

-A pop up will appear where you will need to click on the Upload a file option, then click on the Browse... button to find and select the new file.
-Then click on the Upload this file button and your file will now appear within the Content section.
+A pop up will appear where you will need to click on the Upload a file option, then click on the Choose file.. button to find and select the new file.
+Then click on the Upload this file button and your file will now appear in the box.

 - Finally, scroll down to the bottom of the page and click on the Save and return to module button to complete the process.